Spark Networks (NYSE:LOV) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of Spark Networks (NYSE:LOV – Get Rating) in a research note issued to investors on Thursday.
-The firm issued a hold rating on the stock.
+StockNews.com assumed coverage on shares of Spark Networks (NYSE:LOV – Get Rating) in a research note released on Friday.
+The brokerage issued a hold rating on the stock.

+Separately, B. Riley dropped their price target on Spark Networks from $6.00 to $3.00 and set a buy rating for the company in a report on Thursday, March 9th.

 Spark Networks Company Profile